-a.
-For asynchronous transfers:

-• the controller always aligns read bursts to the memory burst boundary, when set_rd_sync = 0 b.
+- a.
+For asynchronous transfers: - the SMC always aligns read bursts to the memory burst boundary, when set_rd_sync = 0 - the SMC always aligns write bursts to the memory burst boundary, when set_wr_sync = 0. - b.
 For a NAND interface, only 8-bit and 16-bit are valid settings.